JennetteTheAnalyst/Forest-Fire-Analysis/README.md

 2. Timeframe Restriction: Data was collected over a limited period and does not reflect long-term climate trends such as global warming, which significantly affects fire frequency and severity.
 3. Limited Variables: Important factors like vegetation type, soil moisture, human activities, lightning strikes and firefighting interventions are missing, limiting the explanatory power of the dataset.

-'--What locations have the highest propensity to experience forest fires? use First_Class go select top 1 FFMC, Location, Season from Forest_fire where FFMC = (select Max(FFMC) from Forest_Fire) order by FFMC desc'
+`--What locations have the highest propensity to experience forest fires? use First_Class go select top 1 FFMC, Location, Season from Forest_fire where FFMC = (select Max(FFMC) from Forest_Fire) order by FFMC desc`